-Accordingly, we have performed the procedures enumerated below, which were agreed to by the Board, solely to assist the Board in evaluating whether Ashland County Community School, Ashland County, Ohio has adopted an anti-harassment policy in accordance with Ohio Rev. Code Section 3313.666.
+Accordingly, we have performed the procedure enumerated below, which was agreed to by the Board, solely to assist the Board in evaluating whether Ashland County Community Academy, Ashland County, Ohio, (the Academy) has updated its anti-harassment policy in accordance with Ohio Rev. Code Section 3313.666.
 Management is responsible for complying with this requirement.
-This agreed-upon procedures engagement was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
-The sufficiency of these procedures is solely the responsibility of the Board.
-Consequently; we make no representation regarding the sufficiency of the procedures described below either for the purpose for which this report has been requested or for any other purpose.
+This agreed-upon procedure engagement was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
+The sufficiency of this procedure is solely the responsibility of the Board.
+Consequently; we make no representation regarding the sufficiency of the procedure described below either for the purpose for which this report has been requested or for any other purpose.